t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

 ```

 These caches contain all the different states of the model for our two
 collections of sentence pairs.
-For example, we can retrieve the output of the
+For example, we can retrieve the activations
-attention heads at the fourth layer in the model for clean sentences.
+from the attention layer in the fourth block of the model for clean sentences.

 ```{code-cell}}
 :tags: [output_scroll]
 name = tl.utils.get_act_name("attn_out", 4)
 clean_cache[name]
 ```

+### Activation patching

+From here, we'll study GPT-2 using **activation patching**.
+This technique
+involves modifying the activations at specific layers and analyzing the effects
+of those modifications.
+In our case, modifications will involve swapping clean
+tokens with their corrupted variants; we'll look at every layer.
+Ideally, there
+should be a noticeable difference between the two tokens reflected in the
+model's behavior---preferably at one particular layer, or set of layers, more
+than others.

+To quantify this difference, we define a function, `logit_diff()`.
+This
+function acts like a loss function, indicating how much difference swapping
+clean/corrupted tokens at a specific point makes to the model's output.

 ```{code-cell}
 def logit_diff(logits, variants = variants, indices = indices, dim = 0):